MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

               - `[Address <String>]`: The email address of the user who shared the item.
               - `[DisplayName <String>]`: The display name of the user who shared the item.
               - `[Id <String>]`: The id of the user who shared the item.
             - `[SharedDateTime <DateTime?>]`: The date and time the file was last shared.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
             - `[SharingReference <IMicrosoftGraphResourceReference>]`: resourceReference
               - `[(Any) <Object>]`: This indicates any property can be added to this object.
               - `[Id <String>]`: The item's unique identifier.